 The river trips today extend over 120 miles of the Delaware River, running through New York, Pennsylvania and New Jersey.
 Two riverfront campgrounds, paintball facilities and zip lines are also part of the family business.

-The Jones’ passion remains the river, so much so that Kittatinny Canoes sponsors an “Annual River Cleanup”.
-Ruth Jones strongly believes you can’t keep taking away from a resource without giving something back.
+Dave and Ruth Jones continued the legacy started by their grandparents.
+The Jones’ passion remains the river, so much so that Kittatinny Canoes hosts an “Annual River Cleanup”.
+Ruth Jones, strongly believes you can’t keep taking away from a resource without giving something back.
 The river has provided a wonderful life for their family.

 Kittatinny continues to preserve the Delaware River’s beauty by keeping it clean and pure for future paddlers.